 Register for public and community housing

-- meet the income and asset eligibility limits or have a need that cannot be met by private rental accommodation.
+- you either meet the income and asset eligibility limits or have a need that can't be met in private rental accommodation.

-Additional criteria may also apply if you are registering interest in community housing.
+You may need to meet additional conditions if you're registering your interest in community housing.

-You are not eligible for public housing if you have previously been excluded from public housing due to disruptive behaviour.
+You're not eligible for public or Aboriginal housing if you've been excluded from Housing SA's services because of disruptive behaviour.

-If you have a debt with Housing SA, you must make an arrangement to repay it and keep the arrangement before you can be offered public housing.
+If you've got a debt to Housing SA, you'll need to make and maintain an arrangement to repay it before you can be offered public or Aboriginal housing.